AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/github.md

 </table>

 <!--
-Troubleshooting
+<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode"><a name="Troubles"></a>Troubleshooting</h2>
 -->

 <!--
-Module does not receive any events
+<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode">Module does not receive any events</h3>
 -->

 <!--
-If a module does not receive any events, check the webhook settings in Github and make sure that:
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">If a module does not receive any events, check the webhook settings in Github and make sure that:</p>
 -->

 *

   <!--
-  You have set the correct type of event that the chosen module should receive -->
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">You have set the correct type of event that the chosen module should receive</p>
+  -->

 *

   <!--
-  You have entered the correct Payload URL
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">You have entered the correct Payload URL</p>
   -->